zamanianlab/zamanianlab.github.io/_pages/research.md

         <img class="img-fluid z-depth-1 rounded" src="../assets/img/research_icons/project_1.jpg" alt="Drugs">
     </div>
     <div class = "col-sm-10">
         <code>Drug Discovery at the Host-Parasite Interface</code> Driven by the need for new antiparasitics, we mix target-based and whole-organism screening approaches to validate new drug and vaccine targets and discover antiparasitic compounds.
 This includes characterizing nematode receptors that mediate critical aspects of the host-parasite interaction, including parasite secretory, sensory, and neuromuscular behaviors.
-In parallel, we are developing advanced whole-parasite screens that serve as better indicators of in vivo drug efficacy and leveraging these pipelines for chemogenomic profiling and scaled natural product screens in an evolutionary and ecological framework.
+In parallel, we are advancing phenotypic screening pipelines for chemogenomic profiling and mining microbial natural products in an evolutionary and ecological framework.
     </div>
 </div>
 <br>